When you're ready to record yourself for your EdTPA application package, use this link to book usage of the Oral Communications Center SWIVL!

 Welcome to the Barton College Oral Communication Center

 Welcome to the Oral Communication Center.
 The Oral Communication Center or OCC, as we like to call it, opened on January 19, 2016.
 It was founded by a faculty committee known as the "Students Learning by Doing" Committee.
 The OCC employs students who have excelled in the area of oral communication.
 These students support students in learning to become excellent communicators and they support faculty in their efforts to teach oral communication.

-We have four tutors: Janae Cunningham, Stephen Foy, Tyler McNeill, and Elizabeth Sloop.
+We have four tutors: Callie Burnette, Janae Cunningham, Tyler McNeill, and Jenna Sutton.

 What do we do?

 The OCC provides tutoring.
 Our tutors are trained to support students in figuring out topics for assignments, brainstorming about those topics, honing speeches, practicing speeches, and organizing presentations.
 The tutors will not do the work for you.
 Rather, they serve as a sounding board so that you figure out how to be the best public presenter that you can be.
 Tutors are ready and willing to serve any student, faculty, or staff member interested in improving oral communication skills.

 The OCC offers classroom support.
 If you are a faculty member teaching an oral intensive class and you desire your students to have added support, you may sign up to bring your class to the Oral Communication Center.
 In some cases, we are able to send our tutors to your classroom.
 Tutors are prepared to lead an entire class period on how to prepare and present a speech.
 They will offer best practices in oral communication.
 They can come to your classroom to record your students giving speeches and then send the videos to you.
 With use of the video recording, you will be required to receive student feedback on each of the speeches.

 Appointment Hours: You can make an appointment with a tutor during the Library hours.
 You will select a specific time with your tutor when you complete the tutor request form.
 See "How do I Request a Tutor" below for more information.